-Contributions: The Plan accepts only your own voluntary Employee Contribtutions.
+Contributions: The Plan accepts only your own voluntary Employee Contributions.
 The Commonwealth does not contribute to the plan.

 Distributions: While the Commonwealth expects your savings to be used over the long term, for retirement, you have access to your savings in a wide variety of payment methods, at different times.
 Additionally, the plan includes a loan provision.
-Emergency distributions are available through Hardship Withdrawals.
+Also, emergency distributions are available through Hardship Withdrawals.